hotndy/beautiful-jekyll/Notes/TensorFow-Basics.md

   - [Working with restored models](#working)
     - [VGG Example](#VGG)

+## <a name="tval"></a> Showing and Evluating Tensor Values
+The easiest[A] way to evaluate the actual value of a Tensor object is to pass it to the Session.run() method, or call Tensor.eval() when you have a default session (i.e. in a with tf.Session(): block, or see below).
+In general[B], you cannot print the value of a tensor without running some code in a session.

+If you are experimenting with the programming model, and want an easy way to evaluate tensors, the tf.InteractiveSession lets you open a session at the start of your program, and then use that session for all Tensor.eval() (and Operation.run()) calls.
+This can be easier in an interactive setting, such as the shell or an IPython notebook, when it's tedious to pass around a Session object everywhere.

+This might seem silly for such a small expression, but one of the key ideas in Tensorflow is deferred execution: it's very cheap to build a large and complex expression, and when you want to evaluate it, the back-end (to which you connect with a Session) is able to schedule its execution more efficiently (e.g. executing independent parts in parallel and using GPUs).

+[A]: To print the value of a tensor without returning it to your Python program, you can use the tf.Print() operator, as Andrzej suggests in another answer.
+Note that you still need to run part of the graph to see the output of this op, which is printed to standard output.
+If you're running distributed TensorFlow, tf.Print() will print its output to the standard output of the task where that op runs.
+This means that if you use https://colab.research.google.com for example, or any other Jupyter Notebook, then you will not see the output of tf.Print() in the notebook; in that case refer to this answer on how to get it to print still.

+[B]: You might be able to use the experimental tf.contrib.util.constant_value() function to get the value of a constant tensor, but it isn't intended for general use, and it isn't defined for many operators.

 ## <a name="ckpt"></a> Saving and restoration of Tensorflow Models - checkpoint
 ### <a name="what"></a> What is a Tensorflow model
 Tensorflow model primarily contains the network design or graph and values of the network parameters that we have trained.
 Hence, Tensorflow model has two main files: